 Unfortunately I could not personally visit the Twin Pagodas.
 Arriving at what I thought was the opening time (9 am-5pm), it was my bad luck to discover the site closed… Next time!

 Located adjacent to the Humble Administrator Garden, The Suzhou museum is divided into 2 parts: the former residence of Prince Zhong (XIX century), and the new contemporary museum, a true masterpiece of architecture designed by the Hong Kong Architect Ieoh Ming Pei.
+Not a traditional building, but a contemporary personal reinterpretation of the vernacular style, the building designed by Pei exhibits the essence of the local Suzhou architecture, while evolving it to a contemporary and sophisticated form.

+To enter the museum, it is necessary to book online the entrance at least one day in advance.
 At the museum, it is possible to make a reservation scanning a QR code, but in any case, the reservation will be valid from the following day.

 Visit this link to book your online ticket!